andreykurenkov/andreykurenkov.github.io/writing/_posts/2016-1-21-what-brief-hacker-news-fame-looks-like.md

 author: andrey_kurenkov
 excerpt: "Some graphs and stats about a post that made it to the Hacker News front page"
 ---
 The most traffic this site has ever received in one hour is precisely 1,814 pageviews, at 11:00 AM on January 15th, 2016, when [A 'Brief' History of Neural Nets and Deep Learning'](http://www.andreykurenkov.com/writing/a-brief-history-of-neural-nets-and-deep-learning/) hit the front page on Hacker News (a site very popular among programmers, researchers and basically all manner of technical people who can slack off at work by browsing the internet).
-As an extremely humble person (and fan of wry ironic wording), I debated whether to write about this and the ensuing traffic spike to my site for a while due to it perhaps seeming self congratulatory.
+As an extremely humble person (and fan of wry ironic wording), I debated whether to write about this for a while due to it perhaps seeming self congratulatory.
 But there are some fun graphs to share and it would be nice to write something short for a change, so why not.

 Let's start back when I first released this 'Brief' history writeup.